Evolutionary Reinforcement Learning for Sample-Efficient Multiagent Coordination: Multiagent Evolutionary Reinforcement Learning

 \section{Multiagent Evolutionary Reinforcement Learning}

 MERL leverages both agent-specific and team objectives through a hybrid algorithm that combines gradient-free and gradient-based optimization.
 The gradient-free optimizer is an evolutionary algorithm that maximizes the team objective through neuroevolution.
 The gradient-based optimizer trains policies to maximize agent-specific rewards.
-These gradient-based policies are periodically copied into the evolutionary population.
-This enables the evolutionary algorithm to use agent-specific skills learned by training on the agent-specific rewards toward optimizing the team objective.
+These gradient-based policies are periodically added to the evolutionary population and participate in evolution.
+This enables the evolutionary algorithm to use agent-specific skills learned by training on the agent-specific rewards toward optimizing the team objective without needing to resort to reward shaping.

-\intextsep{2pt} \textbf{Policy Topology:} We represent our multiagent (\textit{team}) policies using a multi-headed neural network $\pi$ as illustrated in Figure \ref{fig:multihead}.
+\textbf{Policy Topology:} We represent our multiagent (\textit{team}) policies using a multi-headed neural network $\pi$ as illustrated in Figure \ref{fig:multihead}.
 The head $\pi^k$ represents the $k$-th agent in the team.
 Given an incoming observation for agent $k$, only the output of $\pi^k$ is considered as agent $k$'s response.
 In essence, all agents act independently based on their own observations while sharing weights (and by extension, the features) in the lower layers (\textit{trunk}).
 This is commonly used to improve learning speed \citep{silver2017mastering}.
 Further, each agent $k$ also has its own replay buffer $\mathcal(R^k)$ which stores its \textit{experience} defined by the tuple \textit{(state, action, next state, local reward)} for each interaction with the environment (\textit{rollout}) involving that agent.